Decade-qiu/Go2NetSpectra/README.md

 ## Getting Started

-(The rest of the README remains the same)

 This guide provides two primary ways to run the project.
 Choose the one that best fits your needs.

 ### Prerequisites